lycofron/pysql2neo4j/README.md

 ### What it does (in brief):

--sqlalchemy inspects the database
+ * sqlalchemy inspects the database
--tables are extracted to CSV files
+ * tables are extracted to CSV files
--csv files are imported into Neo4j
+ * csv files are imported into Neo4j
--Constraints or indexes are created for each primary key -relations are imported
+ * Constraints or indexes are created for each primary key
+ * relations are imported

 So far, the script has succesfully migrated SAKILA sample database on MySQL.
 No other tests have been performed, though.